Connect with us

 “And I thought we were able to do that with those additions.
 So, a combination of really going and looking at San Miguel as the benchmark, at the same time addressing our own issues,” the champion bench tactician added.

-The Tropa are still missing Castro with Pogoy still doubtful to play in the early part of the series at the same time, but none of that bothers the crew.
+The Tropa are still missing Castro, while Pogoy is doubtful to play in the early part of the series at the same time.
+Still, that doesn’t bother the crew.

 “It doesn’t affect our optimism.
-Because I feel that if we are coming into this series with less than a hundred percent belief, then we have no chance,” said Reyes, who’s set to coach in his seventh Finals since returning in 2021.
+Because I feel that if we are coming into this series with less than a hundred-percent belief, then we have no chance,” said Reyes, who will coach in his seventh Finals since returning in 2021.

 “All we can do is our best.
 And if that happens to be enough, then so be it.”